mozilla/sccache/docs/Distributed.md

 If a client is malicious, they can cause a DoS of distributed sccache servers or explore ways to escape the build sandbox.
 To protect against this, clients must be authenticated.
-You have two means for doing this, and the scheduler and all clients must use the same mechanism.

-Each client will use the authentication for the initial job allocation request to the scheduler.
+Each client will use an authentication token for the initial job allocation request to the scheduler.
 A successful allocation will return a job token that is used to authorise requests to the appropriate server for that specific job.